LMagalhaesPI/digital-garden-jekyll-template/_notes/conventional commits.md

 ✔️ docs: adds or improves documentation. <br/>
 ✔️ test: adds tests. <br/>
 ✔️ perf: improves performance, without functional changes. <br/>
 ✔️ chore: a catch-all type for any other commits.
-For instance, if you're implementing a single feature and it makes sense to divide the work into multiple commits, you should mark one commit as feat and the rest as chore.
+For instance, if you're implementing a single feature and it makes sense to divide the work into multiple commits, you should mark one commit as feat and the rest as chore. <br/>
+✔️ refactor: refactoring code <br/>

 Example:
 ```